 Lateral epicondylitis, also known as “tennis elbow,” is an overuse syndrome.
-There is pain or inflammation on the outside of the forearm near the elbow.
+This occurs when there is pain or inflammation on the outside of the forearm near the elbow.
 The tendon, which connects muscle to bone, might be partially torn at or near the place where it connects to the bony bump on the outside of the elbow (called the lateral epicondyle).
-Tennis elbow most commonly affects people in their dominant arm, but it can occur in either or both arms.
-Tennis elbow is caused by repeated motions of the wrist or forearm.
-The injury is called “tennis elbow” because of its common occurrence in the sport.
-The violent extension of the wrist, like during a backhand hit, causes the condition.
-However, any activity that involves repetitive twisting of the wrist, like using a screwdriver, is also responsible.

 - Elbow pain that gradually worsens

 - Weak grasp

 - While grasping or twisting an object, pain radiates from the outside of the elbow to the forearm and back of the hand

 Golfer’s Elbow Can Affect More Than Just Golfers